How to file your income taxes

 There are many misconceptions about filing and paying taxes in the United States when living and working abroad.
-Before you start packing your bags for a new country, be aware of how to handle your taxes back home.
+Before you start packing your bags for a new country, thinking you’re leaving the IRS behind, check how to handle your taxes back home.

-To make sure you don’t face a hefty fine, read on for a rundown of your rights and obligations if you have moved away from the US, including the following topics:
+To make sure you don’t face a hefty fine, read on for a rundown of your rights and obligations when it comes to US expat taxes if you have moved abroad, including the following topics:

 MyExpatTaxes